Contact Us Log In Sign Up

 EFM Case Study #02: EFM Triage, Part 1

-This activity provides an EFM Triage model for swift and accurate EFM interpretation when there is no clinical information about the mother or her pregnancy.
+This activity provides an EFM triage model for swift and accurate EFM interpretation when there is no clinical information about the mother or her pregnancy.

 $115 CME/CNE: 0.75 Credit interactive